jsonchin/CS170-1st-Place-Solution-to-Final-Project-NP-HARD-Algorithm/README.md

 ## tldr

 Wrote an improvement algorithm.
 Started from random knapsacks, improved on them with the improvement algorithm.
-Tried lots of greedy heuristics, improved on the knapsacks they prodcued with the improvement algorithm.
+Tried lots of greedy heuristics, improved on the knapsacks they produced with the improvement algorithm.

 ## Ending